hello-michelle-star/hello-michelle-star.github.io/_posts/2025-10-11-hackathon.md

 ## The Problem

-Wheelchair-accessible transportation information is scattered across agencies and vendors.
-Booking often requires **multiple calls** and **repeating access needs**, which is especially hard for riders with speech differences.
-Monica, a woman with cerebral palsy, told us she spends hours researching and calling providers and is often **misunderstood or ignored**.
+When Monica, a woman with cerebral palsy, told me that booking a simple taxi requires her to spend hours contacting companies at least three days in advance.
+All this work only to face frequent misunderstandings due to her speech impediment, unclear pricing, or being told they don’t serve the area she needs.
+Even the School of Health and Rehabilitation Sciences told us that the number one reason patients with disabilities miss appointments is the not being able to find accessible transportation.<br>
+I couldn’t help but think there has to be a better way.
+For able-bodied people, getting a ride is effortless, with countless options available at any time and everything clearly laid out.
+Thats why we thought of a realistic tech solution using the current infrastructure, that really should've been made years ago.

 ---

 ## What We Built

-- **Unified access points:** app, website, and phone line.
-- **AI agent:** automatically reaches out to transit providers via phone or email, asks standardized questions, and parses responses.
-- **Real-time aggregation:** normalizes provider data into one view so riders can compare options quickly without making repeated calls.

-**Design principle:** keep Monica and riders like her **in the loop**, not **out of the way**.
-I stayed in close contact with her throughout development to ground decisions in lived experience.

 <img src="/assets/img/hackathon/IMG_4380.JPG" alt="Judges session">

+- AccessiRide works as an app, website, or (for people without a smart phone) phone line.
+- Tell the AI agent where you need to go and it automatically returns transportation option and reaches out to wheelchair accessible transit providers via phone or email, asks standardized questions, and returns fairs, times, and offers the option to book.
+- The app is accessibility friendly with screenreaders and meets WCAG and ADA standards.
+It seemlessly provides all options into one view so riders can compare quickly.

 ---

-## How It Works

-1. User specifies origin, destination, time window, and access needs.
-2. System queries known WAV providers and, when needed, the **AI agent** calls or emails to fill gaps.
-3. Results are returned in a single interface with **prices**, **availability**, and **coverage**.
-4. User books directly or requests that AccessiRide complete the outreach.

----

-## Impact

-- Eliminates repetitive, high-friction calls for riders with speech impediments.
-- Surfaces **verified** WAV options faster.
-- Supports clinics where missed appointments are tied to transportation barriers, a key **health-equity** issue highlighted by Pitt SHRS.

----

-## Demo Video
+## Watch the Demo Video

 <!-- Responsive YouTube embed -->
 <div style="position:relative;width:100%;max-width:900px;aspect-ratio:16/9;">